ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

-ExFusion aggregates all experts into a single unit via weight fusion.
-When the number of experts is extensive, excessive averaging may lead to over-smoothing, hindering the preservation of diverse, specialized behaviors.
-As indicated in Table VII, performance degrades when scaling from 4 to 16 experts, highlighting the trade-off between expert diversity and effective knowledge fusion.
+ExFusion fuses all experts into a single expert during training.
+When the number of experts becomes extremely large, each expert might exhibit high diversity, and excessive averaging could result in overly strong ``smoothing".
+This can hinder the preservation of specialized behaviors.
+As seen in Table VII, performance declines when the number of experts increases from 4 to 16, highlighting the trade-off between expert diversity and effective knowledge fusion.